Flo (TV series): Theme song

-The theme song, "Flo's Yellow Rose", written by Fred Werner and Susie Glickman, was sung by Hoyt Axton who would co-star with Holliday in the 1984 film Gremlins.
+The theme song, "Flo's Yellow Rose," written by Fred Werner and Susie Glickman, was sung by Hoyt Axton who would co-star with Holliday in the 1984 film Gremlins.
+Axton would later guest-star in the episode "You Gotta Have Hoyt," as himself.

 Broadcast history

 Flo was broadcast in these following timeslots during its two-season run on CBS: